yowainwright/codependence/README.md

 ---

-### `config`: `string`
+### `--config`: `string`

-An optional path to an alternate config file.
-Without it, Codependence searches for `.codependencerc` from the current directory upward.
+An optional path to a configuration file.
+Without it, Codependence searches upward, preferring `package.json` and then `.codependencerc` variants in each directory.

 - The default is `undefined`